 - Maryland bridges typically cost $1,600 – $2,800 for one pontic with the framework, or wings, attached to the abutment teeth.

-- An implant-supported bridge could cost $5,500 – $15,000 for a bridge with one or two dental implants spanning three or four teeth.
+- If it is implant-supported then it could cost $5,500 – $15,000 with one or two dental implants spanning three or four teeth.

 We invite your to visit the Before and After image section on our site.
 It has been created to tell the story of each patient featured.
 There are several before and after dental bridge pictures.
 The photos have the highest magnification and clarity in the United States and show the craftsmanship of the ceramists.